obsidian-moon/engine/README.md

         $this->core->smarty->display();
     }

-    public function aboutSite()
+    public function aboutsite()
     {
-        // This is called when URI is '/main/about_site/'
+        // This is called when URI is '/main/aboutsite/'

         // Occasionally you may need to overwrite the default configuration that you previously declared in the
-        // configurations file located in 'libraries/Configs/` by adding an additional array to the third value
+        // configurations file located in 'Libraries/Configs/` by adding an additional array to the third value
         // as follows.
 This will allow you to dynamicly create classes with configurations that differ from default.
         $database_overwrite = array(
                                'host' => 'remotehost',